-We intend to continue to operate in a manner that is intended to cause us to qualify as a REIT for U.S. federal income tax purposes.
+We intend to continue to operate in a manner that will maintain our qualification as a REIT for U.S. federal income tax purposes.
 However, qualification as a REIT involves the satisfaction of numerous requirements (some on an annual or quarterly basis) established under technical and complex provisions of the Internal Revenue Code for which only a limited number of judicial or administrative interpretations exist.
 The determination that we qualify as a REIT requires an analysis of various factual matters and circumstances that may not be totally within our control.
-Accordingly, it is not certain we will be able to qualify and remain qualified as a REIT for federal income tax purposes.
+Accordingly, it is not certain we have qualified or will be able to maintain our qualification as a REIT for federal income tax purposes.
 Even a technical or inadvertent mistake could jeopardize our REIT status.
-Furthermore, Congress or the Internal Revenue Service, or IRS, might change tax laws or regulations and the courts might issue new rulings, in each case potentially having retroactive effect, that could make it more difficult or impossible for us to qualify as a REIT.
-If we fail to qualify as a REIT in any tax year, then:
+Furthermore, Congress or the Internal Revenue Service, or IRS, might change tax laws or regulations and the courts might issue new rulings, in each case potentially having retroactive effect, that could make it more difficult or impossible for us to maintain our qualification as a REIT.
+If we fail to maintain our qualification as a REIT in any tax year, then: